-Tedrin Blair Lindsay, pianist and musicologist, was raised in Rome, Italy and has been a professional accompanist since the age of ten.
-He performs well over one hundred concerts annually, boasting a huge repertoire of vocal and instrumental chamber works, and of his own virtuosic compositions and arrangements for both piano and voices with orchestra.
+Tedrin Blair Lindsay, pianist and musicologist, was raised in Rome, Italy, and has been a professional accompanist since age 10.
+He performs over 100 concerts annually, with a repertoire of chamber works, and his own compositions and arrangements for piano and voices with orchestra.

-Dr. Lindsay is presently on the opera faculty at the University of Kentucky, where he works as vocal coach and musical director.
-His UK productions have included Aaron Copland’s The Tender Land, Stephen Sondheim’s A Little Night Music, Gian Carlo Menotti’s Amahl and the Night Visitors, André Previn’s A Streetcar Named Desire, Rachel Portman’s The Little Prince, Rodgers and Hammerstein’s Carousel, Thomas Pasatieri’s The Hotel Casablanca (which he also musical directed for the Seagle Music Colony in July 2009), the world premiere of Joseph Baber’s River of Time, and eleven incarnations of UK’s annual Broadway revue It’s a Grand Night for Singing.
-Of these productions, two have been released as studio recordings on the Albany label, The Tender Land and The Hotel Casablanca, and the National Opera Association honored The Little Prince as Best Opera Production for 2004-2005.
-Dr. Lindsay also teaches the popular Lexington Opera Society Lecture Series, and for many years has entertained during the intermission feature for the Metropolitan Opera Council Auditions at both the district and regional levels.
-In 2007, he played in Carnegie Hall with Arlo Guthrie and the UK Symphony, in 2009 he performed in the celebration Our Lincoln at the Kennedy Center, and in 2010, he played in both the opening and closing ceremonies of the Alltech FEI World Equestrian Games.
-In December 2010, he participated as vocal director and orchestral pianist for the world premiere of Pasatieri’s God Bless Us Every One at Dicapo Opera in New York City, and for the subsequent recording on the Albany label.
-In addition to all these activities, Dr. Lindsay is a music and theatre critic for the Lexington Herald-Leader.
+Dr. Lindsay is on the opera faculty at the University of Kentucky, where he works as vocal coach and musical director.
+Productions include Aaron Copland’s The Tender Land, André Previn’s A Streetcar Named Desire, Rachel Portman’s The Little Prince, Rodgers and Hammerstein’s Carousel, Thomas Pasatieri’s The Hotel Casablanca (also musical directed for the Seagle Music Colony, 2009), the world premiere of Joseph Baber’s River of Time, and 11 incarnations of UK’s It’s a Grand Night for Singing.
+Of these, The Tender Land and The Hotel Casablanca have been released as recordings, Albany label.
+Lindsay teaches the Lexington Opera Society Lecture Series and has entertained during the Metropolitan Opera Council Auditions.
+He played Carnegie Hall with Arlo Guthrie and the UK Symphony (2007), Our Lincoln at the Kennedy Center (2009), and the opening and closing ceremonies of the Alltech FEI World Equestrian Games (2010).
+In 2010, he was vocal director and orchestral pianist for the world premiere of Pasatieri’s God Bless Us Every One at Dicapo Opera, and for the recording on the Albany label.
+He is a music and theatre critic for the Lexington Herald-Leader.

-While in Kentucky, Dr. Lindsay has collaborated several times with Actors’ Guild of Lexington – as award-winning musical director for Sondheim’s Assassins and William Finn’s Falsettos, and as composer of an elaborate score for Angels in America: Perestroika by Tony Kushner.
-Additionally, he performs throughout Europe and North America several times a year as pianist with the American Spiritual Ensemble under the direction of Dr. Everett McCorvey, and is on the board of that organization.
-Dr. Lindsay has also worked with such New York companies as Bel Canto Opera, Golden Fleece Opera, Westchester Opera, Rockwell Productions, and the off-Broadway Lamb’s Theatre Company.
-In the early 1990s, he traveled as musical director of the first two national tours of Randy Courts and Mark St. Germain’s The Gifts of the Magi, and another national tour of Roger Miller’s Big River.
-Additionally, he has performed as an actor in select roles, including John Merrick in The Elephant Man, Axel in The Nerd, Steven Kodaly in She Loves Me, and a small featured role in Bernardo Bertolucci’s 1978 film Luna.
+Lindsay has collaborated with Actors’ Guild of Lexington as award-winning musical director for Assassins and Falsettos, and as score composer for Angels in America: Perestroika.
+He is a pianist with the American Spiritual Ensemble.
+Lindsay has worked with companies as Bel Canto Opera, Golden Fleece Opera, and Lamb’s Theatre Company.
+He was musical director of the first two national tours of Randy Courts and Mark St. Germain’s The Gifts of the Magi, and national tour of Roger Miller’s Big River.
+He has acted in roles including John Merrick, The Elephant Man, Axel, The Nerd, Steven Kodaly, She Loves Me, and Bernardo Bertolucci’s Luna.

-Dr. Lindsay earned a Ph.D. in Musicology at UK in May 2009, with a dissertation on the topic of mid-20th century American opera.
-In 2008, he was named Kentucky Arts Educator of the Year by the National Society of Arts and Letters.
-He is also a 1984 graduate of Asbury University, B.A. in Piano Performance, and a 1987 graduate of Regent University, M.A. in Communication.
+Dr. Lindsay earned a Ph.D. in Musicology at UK (2009), with a dissertation on mid-20th century American opera.
+He was named 2008 Kentucky Arts Educator of the Year, National Society of Arts and Letters.
+He is a graduate of Asbury University, B.A., Piano Performance (1984), and Regent University, M.A., Communication (1987).